fteufel/signalp-6.0/installation_instructions.md

 -------------------------
 ## Updates

+### 6.0f
+- Fix issue with `eukarya` mode introduced in 6.0e
+- Add `--version` option to access current version number.
+- Mode now automatically switches to `slow-sequential` if `slow` is not available.

 ### 6.0e
 - Automatically resolve rare cases where the predicted regions do not match the predicted type.